libgit2/objective-git/README.md

 ## Importing ObjectiveGit on iOS

 Getting started is slightly more difficult on iOS because third-party frameworks are not officially supported.
-ObjectiveGit offers a static library instead:
+ObjectiveGit offers a static library instead.
+An example of this is the [ObjectiveGit iOS Example](https://github.com/Raekye/ObjectiveGit-iOS-Example) on GitHub.
+In summary:

 1. Drag `ObjectiveGitFramework.xcodeproj` into the Project Navigator.
 1. Add `ObjectiveGit-iOS` as a target dependency of your application.